Student numbers dataset

 - Part-time students account for less than one per cent of total enrolments and are mostly in Years 11 or 12.

-- In 2018, a proportion of South Australian government students undertook a study load greater than 1 full-time equivalent (FTE) load.
+- In 2018 to 2020, a proportion of South Australian government students undertook a study load greater than 1 full-time equivalent (FTE) load.
 The study load component which exceeds 1.0 FTE for a single student has been excluded from these data.

-- In 2019 there were 128 (91 in 2018) students whose biological sex was reported as neither male nor female.
+- In 2020 there were 234 (91 in 2018, 128 in 2019) students whose biological sex was reported as neither male nor female.
 In order to protect the confidentiality of these students the ABS has randomly assigned them to have either a male or female status.
 This approach aligns with the United Nations Statistical Division 2010, Handbook on Population and Housing Census Editing, Revision 1, (Sections 346-347).

 Source: ABS, Cat.
 No. 4221.0, Schools, Australia